 Even if you test negative, we strongly encourage you to book another test within a week, to improve our chances of detecting positive cases.

-For more information and to book an asymptomatic test at one of six test centres, please click here.
+See more information and to book an asymptomatic test at one of six test centres.

 Anyone with a positive result should immediately self-isolate, stay at home and away from other people for 10 days to avoid spreading the virus.
 After 10 days isolation it is advised you take an NHS test to ensure you are not still infected.
-If you need support while you are self-isolating please click here or call the community support HUB Monday to Friday on 01325 405000.
+You can view further information if you need support while you are self-isolating or you can call the community support HUB Monday to Friday on 01325 405000.